cibellem/react-bookSearch/README.md

-# React Book Search MERN
+# React Book Search v2

 ![img](shelfie.png)

 ### Description

-Book Search built with MongoDB,Express , React ,Node and Google Books Api.
+This is a Crud application built with MongoDB,Express , React ,Node and Google Books Api.
 You can browse for books, read about them and save your favorites to the DB.

 ### Technologies-Libraries: